 No appointment of employment in the City shall be deemed final and permanent until after the expiration of a twelve (12) month probationary period.
-During the initial probationary period, the City may dismiss the employee at any time for any reason, without notice.
+The City may dismiss the employee at any time for any reason and without notice during the probationary period.
 Probationary employees dismissed during their probationary period shall not have the right to appeal.
 This would not preclude a probationary employee from seeking any other legal remedy.